-Pricing that deal is hard and she is trying to figure out what premium amount might be offered that is enough to cover both the upside and downside cases in the grand scheme of all that can go wrong.
-She then begins making adjustments based on the risk factors involved - this element to be priced much higher because of the client’s six automobile accidents, this element to be priced much less because the client is a little older and (at least theoretically) starting to become more responsible, etc.
+Pricing the deal is hard, and it takes multiple formulas to figure out what premium amount would be enough to cover both the best-case and worst-case scenarios in the grand scheme of all that can go wrong.
+She then begins making adjustments based on the risk factors (the history of accidents, the driver's age, etc.).

 Just before lunch she concludes her statistical research and reports back to the chief financial officer of the insurance company.
 She details her calculation of the premium, going deep into the numbers to show how she arrived at that amount.

 The CFO asks some questions, but more or less trusts Annie's assessment of the situation and her recommendation for the premium.
 After all, the company isn't paying her to sit and crunch numbers all day just so they can overrule her at the last second to go with their gut.

 After lunch, Annie's given a new challenge: Nick Burch, an existing client, is planning to throw his daughter an elaborate bat mitzvah in four months' time.
 There will be circus clowns, ponies, magicians, and kittens—all the things she liked as a little girl, so she can have one last fling with fantasy before growing up.

 The insurance company is being asked to provide special event insurance for this bash, so Annie needs to take a number of things into consideration before determining what an appropriate premium would be.